nalinahuja/qcd/README.md

 ```

 <p align="justify">
-The alias flag can be used in conjunction with the <a href="#Remember Directory">remember flag</a> to alias a directory when it is remembered by QCD.
+The alias flag can be used in conjunction with the <a href="#remember-directory">remember</a> flag to alias a directory when it is remembered by QCD.
 </p>

 #### Forget Directory